WenZhihao666/VPGNN/README.md

 # VPGNN: Voucher Abuse Detection with Prompt-based Fine-tuning on Graph Neural Networks
-We provide the implementaion of VPGNN model, which is the source code for CIKM 2023 ADS paper "Voucher Abuse Detection with Prompt-based Fine-tuning on Graph Neural Networks".
+We provide the implementaion of VPGNN model, which is the source code for CIKM 2023 paper "Voucher Abuse Detection with Prompt-based Fine-tuning on Graph Neural Networks".

 The repository is organised as follows: